Simon Magus

 Justin, who was himself a 2nd-century native of Samaria, wrote that nearly all the Samaritans in his time were adherents of a certain Simon of Gitta, a village not far from Flavia Neapolis.
-Irenaeus held him as being the founder of the sect of the Simonians.
+Irenaeus believed him to have been the founder of the sect of the Simonians.
 Hippolytus quotes from a work he attributes to Simon or his followers the Simonians, Apophasis Megale, or Great Declaration.
 According to the early church heresiologists, Simon is also supposed to have written several lost treatises, two of which bear the titles The Four Quarters of the World and The Sermons of the Refuter.

 In apocryphal works including the Acts of Peter, Pseudo-Clementines, and the Epistle of the Apostles, Simon also appears as a formidable sorcerer with the ability to levitate and fly at will.
 He is sometimes referred to as "the Bad Samaritan" due to his malevolent character.
 The Apostolic Constitutions also accuses him of "lawlessness" (antinomianism).